Sustainability

 *SOx and NOx values are totals for the Kyushu Head Office, Utsunomiya Factory, and Tsukuba Laboratories, which have large environmental impacts.

-Control of air pollutants (SOx and NOx)
+Emissions of Air Pollutants (SOx and NOx)

 Management of Specified Chemical Substances